 While many medical terms have their own abbreviations, you should avoid any non-standard medical abbreviations on patient medical records.
 This can allow patient medical records to be misunderstood or misinterpreted.
 Always avoid shortening important information and list things concisely but clearly.

-Modern patient care is multidisciplinary, so there should be no room for ambiguity in patient medical records, as they can be passed across different departments and settings within a facility.
+Modern patient care is multidisciplinary.
+There should be no room for ambiguity in patient medical records, as they can be passed across different departments and settings within a facility.

 Medical records aren’t a one-and-done document.
 They will be added to and amended many times during a patient’s stay, and can become very confusing if not kept tidy.
 Remember to sign and date every new comment or piece of information, so you can look back and understand the timeline of treatment.